Curtiss Falcon: Design and development

 The Falcon XO-1 prototype was evaluated by the USAAC along with eleven other prototypes in 1924 and the Douglas XO-2 was declared the winner of that competition.
 So Curtiss re-engined the prototype with the Packard 1A-1500 for the 1925 trials, which it won.
 The engine failed to live up to expectations and the O-1 ordered by the Army was fitted with the 435 hp (324 kW) Curtiss V-1150 (D-12) engine.

 The aircraft was a conventional unequal-span biplane design with wooden wings, while the fuselage was built using aluminum tubing with steel tie rod bracing.
 The landing gear was fixed and the tail included a balanced rudder with a rear skid originally, later changed to a tailwheel.

 The initial A-3 Falcon order was placed in the winter of 1927 and delivery of the first plane was in October 1927.
 A total of 76 A-3s were received.
 Later, six aircraft were modified as pilot trainers with dual controls and redesignated A-3A.
 A second batch of 78 improved A-3Bs, based on the Curtiss O-1E, was purchased beginning in 1929.

 Operational history

 Reasonably successful as an observation aircraft, Falcons flew primarily in the 1st, 5th and 99th Observation Squadrons of the 9th Observation Group, Mitchel Field, New York.
-The A-3 Attack Falcon saw considerable use, in frontline service with the 8th, 13th and 19th Attack Squadrons of the 3rd Attack Group, Barksdale Field, Louisiana, and the 26th Attack Squadron in Hawaii from 1928 to 1934 and with reserve units until 1937.
+The A-3 Attack Falcon saw considerable use, in first-line service with the 8th, 13th and 19th Attack Squadrons of the 3rd Attack Group, Barksdale Field, Louisiana, and the 26th Attack Squadron in Hawaii from 1928 to 1934 and second-line service with reserve units until 1937.